TA-Lib/ta-lib-python/README.md

 ### Troubleshooting

+Sometimes installation will produce build errors like this:

 ```
 func.c:256:28: fatal error: ta-lib/ta_libc.h: No such file or directory
 compilation terminated.
 ```

-If you get build errors like this, it typically means that it can't find the underlying ``TA-Lib`` library, which needs to be installed.
+This typically means that it can't find the underlying ``TA-Lib`` library, a dependency which needs to be installed.

 ### Dependencies